Transition Role of Entangled Data in Quantum Machine Learning

 \onecolumngrid

-\textbf{Roadmap:} Supplementary Material (SM)~\ref{app_sec:prelimilaries} provides preliminaries for the necessary mathematical background and introduces the related work.
-The problem setup of quantum dynamics learning in the framework of quantum no-free-lunch (NFL) theorem is presented in SM~\ref{app_sec:NFL_Preliminaries}.
-We elucidate the results and the proof of Theorem~\ref{thm:informal_finite_measurement} in SM~\ref{app_sec:NFL_SM}.
-Finally, SM~\ref{app_sec:Numerical_NFL} exhibits the numerical details omitted in the main text and more numerical results.
+\textbf{Roadmap:} Supplementary Note~\ref{app_sec:prelimilaries} provides preliminaries for the necessary mathematical background and introduces the related work.
+The problem setup of quantum dynamics learning in the framework of the quantum no-free-lunch (NFL) theorem is presented in Supplementary Note~\ref{app_sec:NFL_Preliminaries}.
+We elucidate the results and the proof of Theorem~\ref{thm:formal_finite_measurement} in Supplementary Note~\ref{app_sec:NFL_SM}.
+Finally, Supplementary Note~\ref{app_sec:Numerical_NFL} exhibits the numerical details omitted in the main text and more numerical results.